Cover image for A&D Demolition

 Development

-At the time, I was familiar with Gatsby3 and its potential to solve many of A&D Demolition’s performance and accessibility issues, which is one of the reasons I chose to use it for developing the site.
+At the time, I was familiar with Gatsby and its potential to solve many of A&D Demolition’s performance and accessibility issues, which is one of the reasons I chose to use it for developing the site.
 It had an active community and was incredibly effortless to adapt image optimization, lazy-loading, structured data (SEO), and reducing JS bundle cost.